mdavis-xyz/staves-typst/src/utils.typ

   assert(start-letter.len() == 1, message: "Argument start-letter to add-semitone is more than 1 char: " + start-letter)
   assert(side in allowed-sides, message: "invalid side: " + side + ", must be one of " + allowed-sides.join(","))
   if steps == 0 {
-    return (
-      letter: start-letter,
-      accidental: start-accidental,
-      octave: start-octave
-    )
-  } else if steps >= semitones-per-octave {
+    return letter-note(start-letter, start-octave, accidental: start-accidental) } else if steps >= semitones-per-octave {
     // skip a whole octave at a time
     // for performance reasons
     return add-semitones(start-letter, start-accidental, start-octave + 1, steps: steps - semitones-per-octave, side: side)
   } else if steps < 0 {
-    panic("Decrementing by semitone not supported")
+    // to decrement, drop an octave, then increase by an octave minus the decrement

+    return add-semitones(start-letter, start-accidental, start-octave - 1, steps: steps + semitones-per-octave, side: side)
   } else if (start-letter == "B") and (start-accidental in (none, "n", "")) {
-    // increment octave number when going from B to C return add-semitones("C", none, start-octave + 1, steps: steps - 1, side: side) } else if start-accidental == "b" {
+    // increment octave number when going from B to C return add-semitones("C", none, start-octave + 1, steps: steps - 1, side: side) } else if (start-letter == "E") and (start-accidental in (none, "n", "")) {
+    // natural to natural, no black key return add-semitones("F", none, start-octave, steps: steps - 1, side: side) } else if start-accidental == "b" {
     // remove the flat
     return add-semitones(start-letter, none, start-octave, steps: steps - 1, side: side)

   } else if start-accidental in ("n", "", none) {
-    if start-letter in ("B", "E") {
-        // this note has no sharp, go to next white note return add-semitones(increment-letter(start-letter), none, start-octave, steps: steps - 1, side: side) } else if side == "sharp" {
+    // we've dealt with B -> C and E -> F already if side == "sharp" {
       // sharpen this note
       return add-semitones(start-letter, "#", start-octave, steps: steps - 1, side: side)
     } else { // flats